Carpinteria State Beach, Santa Barbara

 At the end of the run, you reach the fish hatchery dam that backs up the river into a pool.
 Prepare to get wet in fresh, crystal clear cold water, take your gear with you, or plan an organized river trip and enjoy a fantastic white water kayak experience into the wild nature of Cascades.

-Wanaka is a small town in Central Otago in the South Island of New Zealand, situated on the south side of Lake Wanaka.
+Glenorchy is a small settlement, situated in Otago region in the South Island, New Zealand.
+It lies on the northern side of Lake Wakatipu and is surrounded by Richardson and Humboltd Ranges.

 Wenatchee is the largest city of Chelan County, located in North Central Washington and lies on the west side of the Columbia River.
 The city is also known as the Apple Capital of the world, due to the valley's many apple cultivations.